Himanshu-Mishr/C-Projects/README.md

 My Projects based on C Programming.
 Application ranges from using MySQL API and UNIX C Libraries.

 ## Banking Record Management System
-This program uses MySQL API in order to save banking database.
+This program uses MySQL API in order to maintain banking database.
 This whole program is automated.
 It has features that allows user to add/edit/remove customers.
-It provided easy option and efficiently maintain user accounts and its details.
+It provided easy options and efficiently maintains user accounts and its details.

 ####Prerequisites
 MySQl.
 You can use `brms.sql` file as database.